craft-forge/filament-translation-manager-docs/README.md

 ## Installation

 Translation Manager is distributed via [Anystack](https://checkout.anystack.sh/translation-manager).
-After purchase, activate your license in your Anystack account and follow the installation instructions provided there.
+After purchase, activate the license in the Anystack account and follow the installation instructions provided there.

-**1. Configure Composer.** Add the Anystack repository to your `composer.json`:
+**1. Configure Composer.** Add the Anystack repository to `composer.json`:

 ```json
 {